35percent/11tystarter/src/posts/aylesbury-phase-2b-notting-hill-genesis-try-again.md

 * A planning approval for the Phase 2b standalone application throws the future of the remainder of a Aylesbury  regeneration into doubt.
 * Both the AAAP and OPP have been abandoned, so NHG no longer has any coherent plan for the remainder of the regeneration;

-[^1] Planning Statement Addendum 22/AP/2226, Oct 2024 - [](https://planning.southwark.gov.uk/online-applications/applicationDetails.do?activeTab=documents&keyVal=RDU2YJKB00300)find via <https://planning.southwark.gov.uk/online-applications/applicationDetails.do?activeTab=documents&keyVal=RDU2YJKB00300>
+[^1] Planning Statement Addendum, Oct 2024, ref number 22/AP/2226.
+This can be found via <https://planning.southwark.gov.uk/online-applications/applicationDetails.do?activeTab=documents&keyVal=RDU2YJKB00300>

 [^2] [Officer's report 22/AP/2226, 17 Jan 2023](https://moderngov.southwark.gov.uk/documents/s111174/Report%20-%20Aylesbury%20Phase%202B.pdf) para 31